spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gray-matter-segmentation/gm-wm-metric-computation/extract-intensity-in-gm.rst

    :file: t2s_value.csv
    :header-rows: 1

-In addition, an example application of this kind of signal intensity quantification can be found in `[Martin et al. PLoS One 2018] <https://doi.org/10.1371/journal.pone.0204082>`_.

 .. note:: The ``-f`` option can be used with any binary mask, and not just the white and gray matter segmentations.

+For further reading, this technique for signal intensity quantification was applied to the monitoring for myelopathic progression with multiparametric quantitative MRI in `[Martin et al. PLoS One 2018] <https://doi.org/10.1371/journal.pone.0204082>`_.